This page tells you about MRI scans. You can find the following information

 You lie on a narrow couch which moves through the scanner.
 The radiographer controls the scan from outside the room.
 They can see you and talk to you.
 You need to lie still and you wear earphones because the scanner is very noisy.

 MRI scans can take up to an hour and a half.
 Contact the department before your test if you are likely to feel claustrophobic.
-The staff can arrange to give you medicine to help you relax.
+They can arrange to give you medicine to help you relax.

 MRI scans are very safe.
-Rarely, people have an allergic reaction to the contrast medium and the staff give medicines to control the reaction.
+Very rarely, people have an allergic reaction to the injection of dye.
+If this happens, the staff give medicines to control the reaction.
+You should contact the MRI department before your scan if you are pregnant or breast feeding.

 It usually takes a couple of weeks to get the results.
-Contact your doctor if you have not heard anything by this time.
+Contact your doctor's secretary or GP if you have not heard anything after this time.

-MRI stands for Magnetic Resonance Imaging.
-This type of scan uses magnetism to build up a picture of the inside of the body.
+MRI stands for magnetic resonance imaging.
+This type of scan uses magnetism and radio waves to build up a picture of the inside of the body.
 Below is an example of an MRI scan of the head.

 MRI is completely painless, but the scanner is very noisy.
 The MRI scanner creates cross section pictures of the body.
 It can show up soft tissues very clearly and a single scan can produce many pictures from angles all round the body.
 The pictures can be affected by movement so they aren't used very often for some tumours because coughing, swallowing or breathing will make the scan less clear.